Yes, we know gardening isn’t exactly front of mind for most affiliate marketers.

 But we’re also more than happy to actually show you how this whole affiliate marketing thing works.

-Which is why we’d like to invite you to our 2-hour training seminar.
+Which is why we’d like to invite you to our free training.

 Free of charge.